-Paganini's famous and very beautiful 24 caprices are rarely performed all in one concert; even most top violinists cannot master the technical skills and have the mental and physical stamina required.
-It was rumoured that people fainted in concerts when Paganini performed the caprices himself.
+Paganini's famous and very beautiful 24 caprices are rarely performed all in one concert; even most top violinists cannot master the technical skills and have the mental and physical stamina required to perform the whole set.
+It was rumoured that people fainted in concerts when Paganini performed the intense caprices himself.

 Aleksander Markov, a Russian-born Jew living in the United States, performed all 24 caprices in one concert.
 It takes one hour and a half from the first to the last, each demanding a very high level of concentration, a lively temperament and superior technical skills.

 The last caprice, the 24th, is among the most difficult ones in the set.
-Particularly the left-hand pizzicato at 3:00 is only for those with an unparalleled genius.
-Ordinarily it is performed with the bow hand; with the left hand it is just too difficult.
-The 17 seconds are sublime and transport the listener to an otherworldly universe.
-Turn up the volume and watch it a few times.
+Particularly the left-hand pizzicato at 3:00 min is only performed by those violinists with an unparalleled genius.
+Turn up the volume and enjoy.

 Paganini's 5th caprice (the bow bouncing on the strings)

 Paganini's 6th caprice (elegant and extremely complicated finger work; Markov is not playing the violin, he is making love to it)

 The full vesion of Paganini's 24 caprices by Alexander Markov

 Guitar and Violin Sonatas (Paganini composed lots of charming pieces for the guitar and the violin, which are excellent background music for yoga, cooking, reading and relaxing)